The Connection page on the Advanced Site Settings dialog allows you to configure general protocol-independent options for the connection.

 By the Server response timeout you define how long should WinSCP wait for an answer from the server before displaying window with option to Abort the connection.
 Note that the window does not block the waiting, so when it is displayed and the response is finally received it disappears itself.

 WinSCP can automatically reconnect session, if the server is not responding too long.

 Some servers (and also firewalls and routers on the way between the client and the server) disconnect clients if they do not receive any data from it within a defined period.
 In the Keepalives box, you may order WinSCP to send some dummy data in regular periods to avoid being disconnected.
 This period is defined with Seconds between keepalives.

-As an alternative WinSCP can send dummy commmands of the transfer protocol instead.
-For SFTP it is implemented as canonisation of path
+As an alternative WinSCP can send dummy commands of the transfer protocol instead.
+For SFTP it is implemented as canonization of path

 /.
 For SCP it is implemented as